 Fugitive slaves posed a dilemma for the Union military.
 Soldiers were forbidden to interfere with slavery or assist runaways, but many soldiers disobeyed the policy.
 In May 1861, General Benjamin F. Butler went over his superiors’ heads and began accepting fugitive slaves who came to Fortress Monroe in Virginia.
 In order to avoid the issue of the slaves’ freedom, Butler reasoned that runaway slaves were “contraband of war,” and he had as much a right to seize them as he did to seize enemy horses or cannons.
 Later that summer Congress affirmed Butler’s policy in the First Confiscation Act.

 The massive casualty rates of the Civil War meant that nurses were always needed.
 Women, North and South, left the comforts of home to care for the wounded.
 Hospital conditions were often so bad that many volunteer nurses quit soon after beginning.
-After the war, Kate Cumming, a nurse who travelled with the Army of Tennessee, published an account of her experience.
+After the war, Kate Cumming, a nurse who traveled with the Army of Tennessee, published an account of her experience.
 She included a poem, written by an unknown author about nursing in the war.

 Civil War soldiers described the experience of combat as both terrifying and confusing.
 The American writer, Ambrose Bierce, captures both the confusion and terror of the Battle of Shiloh in the below excerpt of his 1881 recollections of the battle.